World's Columbian Exposition: Attractions

 The "Street in Cairo" included the popular dancer known as Little Egypt.
-She introduced America to the suggestive version of the belly dance known as the "hootchy-kootchy," to a tune said to have been improvised by Sol Bloom (and now more commonly associated with snake charmers) which he had composed when his dancers had no music to dance to.
+She introduced America to the suggestive version of the belly dance known as the "hootchy-kootchy", to a tune said to have been improvised by Sol Bloom (and now more commonly associated with snake charmers) which he had composed when his dancers had no music to dance to.
 Bloom did not copyright the song, putting it immediately in the public domain.

-Also included was the first moving walkway or travelator, which was designed by architect Joseph Lyman Silsbee.
-It had two different divisions: one where passengers were seated, and one where riders could stand or walk.
-It ran in a loop down the length of a lakefront pier to a casino.
+This led to Bloom becoming one of the earliest people in U.S. history to make large sums of money from shows which were reminiscent of stripteases.

 Although denied a spot at the fair, Buffalo Bill Cody decided to come to Chicago anyway, setting up his Buffalo Bill's Wild West Show just outside the edge of the exposition.
 Nearby, historian Frederick Jackson Turner gave academic lectures reflecting on the end of the frontier which Buffalo Bill represented.

-The electrotachyscope of Ottomar Anschütz was demonstrated, which used a Geissler tube to project the illusion of moving images.

 Louis Comfort Tiffany made his reputation with a stunning chapel designed and built for the Exposition.
 After the Exposition the Tiffany Chapel was sold several times, even going back to Tiffany's estate.
 It was eventually reconstructed and restored and in 1999 it was installed at the Charles Hosmer Morse Museum of American Art.

 Architect Kirtland Cutter's Idaho Building, a rustic log construction, was a popular favorite, visited by an estimated 18 million people.
 The building's design and interior furnishings were a major precursor of the Arts and Crafts movement.

-Among the other attractions at the fair, several products that are well-known today were introduced.
-These products included Juicy Fruit Gum, Cream of Wheat, Cracker Jacks, Shredded Wheat Cereal, and Pabst Blue Ribbon beer, among many others.